nosuchtim/keykitweb/README.md

 # KeyKit WebAssembly

 This is a WebAssembly port of **KeyKit**, enabling KeyKit to run directly in web browsers using Emscripten and modern web APIs.

-## What is KeyKit?
+This repo is a stripped-down version of the https://github.com/nosuchtim/keykit repo, with only the WASM port and updates needed for that environment.

-KeyKit is a programming language and graphical toolkit for MIDI manipulation and experimentation, originally created by Tim Thompson at AT&T Bell Labs.
+KeyKit is a programming language and graphical toolkit for realtime and algorithmic MIDI manipulation and experimentation.
+It was created by Tim Thompson at AT&T Bell Labs and released in 1996.
 Key capabilities include:

 - **Algorithmic Composition** - Generate music programmatically